Lens Implants

 Cataract Surgery.
 A Monofocal Lens Implant may also be implanted in your eye during cataract surgery.
 Because these are standard monofocal lenses, these lenses are usually covered in connection with your cataract surgery by Medicare or your insurance and no additional fees should be charged by the surgery center for the lens or by the refractive surgeon for implanting this type of lens implant.
 Monofocal lenses are not covered by Medicare nor are these lens implants covered by a vision or health insurance plan if you do not have a cataract.

-A Phakic Implant is an intraocular lens implant (IOLs) that is surgically placed inside the eye in front of the eye’s natural lens by a refractive eye surgeon.
+A Phakic Implant is a specialized intraocular lens implant (IOL) that is surgically placed inside the eye in front of the eye’s natural lens by a refractive eye surgeon.
 Phakic Lens Implants are used to correct higher amounts of nearsightedness (Myopia).
-Because this is a refractive surgery procedure performed inside the eye rather than on the surface of the eye as is done in laser vision surgery, the risks are slightly higher, which is why finding an expert refractive surgeon who performs this procedure is recommended.
-To learn more about finding an expert in phakic implants, please visit: How to Find a Highly Qualified and Experienced Eye Expert for Lens Implants Surgery
+Because this is a refractive surgery procedure performed inside the eye rather than on the surface of the eye as is done in laser vision surgery, some risks may be slightly higher, which is why finding an expert refractive surgeon who performs this procedure is recommended.

-How to Find a Highly Qualified and Experienced Expert Eye Surgeon for Lens Implants Surgery (including Cataract Surgery)
+How to Find a Highly Qualified and Experienced Expert Surgeon for IOL and Cataract Surgery.

-Our Trusted Cataract Surgeons™ Directory features highly qualified LASIK and refractive surgery experts who have proven experience, are active in the field of refractive surgery, and have been professionally recognized for their research, accomplishments, and contributions to advancing vision correction care.
+Our Trusted Cataract Surgeons™ Directory features highly qualified cataract and lens implant surgery experts who have proven experience, are active in the field of refractive surgery, and have been professionally recognized for their research, accomplishments, and contributions to advancing vision correction care.

-Please visit our directory of vision correction experts to find an experienced eye surgeon closest to you and review the profile of an expert surgeon to see if they perform lens implant procedures or cataract surgery (depending upon your vision needs).
-Even if the surgeon nearest to you in our directory does not offer lens implant surgical procedures or cataract eye surgery, we believe that surgeon may be able to refer you to an experienced and qualified surgeon in your local area who can help diagnose and treat you for your vision problems if a lens implant or cataract surgery is the best option for you.
-If you do contact a surgeon in our directory, please let them know you found them through Trusted LASIK Surgeons.
+Even if the surgeon nearest to you in our directories do not offer lens implant surgical procedures or cataract eye surgery, we believe that surgeon may be able to refer you to an experienced and qualified surgeon in your local area who can help diagnose and treat you for your vision problems if a lens implant or cataract surgery is the best option for you.
+If you do contact a surgeon in our directory, please let them know you found them through Trusted LASIK SurgeonsTM.

 Find a Trusted Cataract Surgeon™

-The screening process and standards used by Trusted LASIK Surgeons™ can be found at:
+The screening process and standards used by Trusted LASIK Surgeons™ and Trusted Cataract Surgeons™ can be found at:

-How Are Cataract Surgeons Qualified at Trusted LASIK Surgeons™?
+How Are Lens Implant/IOL and Cataract Surgeons Qualified at Trusted LASIK Surgeons™?

 Please Contact Us or call for more information.